 In the automotive industry, the IoT is enabling the incremental rise of the self-driving car.
 In retail, it is being used to auto-replenish dwindling inventory.
 In health care, it is enabling the elderly to remain safely in their own homes.
 In cities, it is powering smart lighting systems that save significant energy and money.
 In education, it is bringing increased convenience and integrity to online learning, and in research, it is significantly enhancing scientists´ ability to make observations and run experiments.

-If you´re working on a disruptive IoT project that you feel can transform your own industry or sphere of activity, we´d love to hear from you.1 ProjectsSee all theme projects
+If you´re working on a disruptive IoT project that you feel can transform your own industry or sphere of activity, we´d love to hear from you.1 ProjectSee all projects

 The Fablab theme is devoted to understanding and supporting the Maker/Fab/Hacker movement.
 Our goal is to create the physical and digital spaces to explore this social movement, and to enable ourselves and others to innovate through design and manufacturing.
 Together, we believe we can move closer to an economy that is at once successful, meaningful, and sustainable.